RhiannonSJ/CrossSection_nTuple/README.md

 Distributions are located in pg_plots

-# ParameterFinding
+#AnalysisNTuple
-Writing particle and event information into various nTuples for use in a reconstruction-based event selection tool
+Writing particle and event information into various trees for use in a reconstruction-based event selection tool